LittleBigRefresh/Docs/topics/bunkum/autodiscover-api.md

 ## Implementations

-So far, there are only a few known implementations of Autodiscover.
+So far, there are only a few known implementations of AutoDiscover.

 - [Bunkum.AutoDiscover](https://www.nuget.org/packages/Bunkum.AutoDiscover), a service for Bunkum to implement the protocol.
 - Refresh (via `Bunkum.AutoDiscover`)
 - SoundShapesServer (via `Bunkum.AutoDiscover`)
-- [ctbxserver](https://github.com/catboxteam/ctbxserver/blob/631adb1a2e08f5afd4663dcff567e3127e9be578/src/routes/Website/main.py#L122) (archived project, commented out)